ssfsx17/ffpnp/Combat.md

 Boost Healing - HP restoration received is doubled.

 Boost Magic - Magical damage output and healing output is doubled.

+Boost Magic Accuracy - Magic Accuracy is increased by 50.

 Brave - Physical damage output is increased by 50%, but Defense is halved.